-If you’re looking to add another SEO tool to your arsenal, Surfer is a great option to consider whether you’re sick of overpriced software or simply haven’t found one that suits your website.
+If you’re looking to add another SEO tool to your arsenal, Surfer SEO is a great option to consider whether you’re sick of overpriced software or simply haven’t found one that suits your website.

 But you don’t want to invest money into a tool you’ve never tried before.